DrOgres/electric-state/README.md

 - Item detail roll down on gear tab

 Version History:
+v0.17.0
+- Added checkbox on roll dialog to allow application of Real World penalty to rolls when the character has a neurocaster equipped.

 v0.16.0
 - Added chat card for Talent Items
 - Added chat card for Trait Items